-Finding a healthy cereal in the supermarket is almost impossible these days.
-Especially one my kids will eat.
+Finding healthy cereal in the supermarket is almost impossible these days.
+Especially one that my kids will eat.
 It needs to be low in sugar, full of nutrients, not highly processed and contain no refined oils.
-Due to my gluten sensitivity I also need it to be gluten free.
+Due to my gluten sensitivity, I also need it to be gluten-free.
 When I do find one, I have to pay a small fortune for it.
 So I decided to make my own, and it was surprisingly simple.

 I first started by using Nadia Lim's Gluten Free Muesli recipe.
 I loved it.
 The kids weren't too keen on the coconut, so we have been experimenting.
-We have discovered there is a basic formula to making your own healthy but tasty cereal.
+We have discovered there is a basic formula for making your own healthy but tasty cereal.
 You will notice the recipe is very similar to Nadia's, so the credit definitely goes to her.
-However I have recommended reducing the amount of sugar and increasing the cinnamon.
+However, I have recommended reducing the amount of sugar and increasing the cinnamon.
 (Cinnamon is known to help stabilize blood sugars).
-Hopefully you will realize that making your own cereal is super simple and can be made to suit almost any ones tastes.
+Hopefully, you will realize that making your own cereal is super simple and can be made to suit almost any one's tastes.

 Healthy homemade cereal